 Don’t forget about your expensive jewelry, silverware, furs, and antiques.
-You need to make sure that you have enough coverage for your valuables.
+You need to make sure that you have enough coverage for your jewelry and other valuables.
 They might exceed the limits on your home insurance policy, which means that you need to consider purchasing extra insurance for these items.
 You might need to get an extra floater or rider (basically an addition to your policy) to cover them.

 To figure out just how much extra insurance you might need, you have to have your treasures appraised.
 That way you’ll find out what they’re worth in today’s market and know how much they need to be insured for.
 Remember, you’ll need to have these valuables appraised every couple years to take changing prices into account.

 Remember, the name of the game is making sure that you have enough insurance to cover everything, including the home itself and its contents.
 Peace of mind is worth it.